Kyle Smith (American football): Playing career

 Smith was signed as an undrafted free agent by the Minnesota Vikings in 2006 but was released prior to training camp.
 He later joined the Tampa Bay Buccaneers in January 2007, where they reassigned him to the Berlin Thunder of NFL Europe.
 He then returned to the Buccaneers later that year but was released prior to the regular season.
 He later spent some time with the Georgia Force and Arizona Rattlers of the Arena Football League in 2008 and the Winnipeg Blue Bombers of the Canadian Football League in 2009.

 Executive career

 In 2010, Smith joined the Washington Redskins as a scouting intern.
 He was hired full-time by the team in June 2011, being put in charge of the southeast region.
-He worked with his father A. J. during this period, who served as a consultant for the team from 2013–2015.
-Smith was promoted to director of college scouting in June 2017, where he had major influence in the team's NFL Draft selections during the late 2010s.
-Smith was further promoted to vice president of player personnel in January 2020.
-He left Washington in 2021 following a restructuring of their front office and joined the Atlanta Falcons under the same role later that year.
+Smith worked with his father A. J. during this period, who served as a consultant for the team from 2013 to 2015.
+Smith was promoted to director of college scouting in June 2017, where he had major influence in the team's NFL draft selections during the late 2010s.
+He was further promoted to vice president of player personnel in January 2020.

+Smith left Washington in 2021 following a restructuring of their front office and joined the Atlanta Falcons under the same role later that year.
+He was promoted to assistant general manager in 2023.